SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 It should emit the GUID that you've seen before.

+> In a later exercise we'll look at a script `btpguid` that uses the JSON data from this btp CLI command to emit directory or subaccount GUIDs for a given directory or subaccount name.

 ### Get the environment instance details

 Another member of the "accounts" group of objects upon which btp CLI can act is the "environment-instance".